fedelodo/serialjob2libjava/README.md

 ### Installing

+You can get the latest binaries from [Github][https://github.com/fedelodo/seraljob2libjava/releases/latest].
 The recommended way to install the project is by setting it up as a dependency.
 To get the configuration information for this check the [Bintray repository][bintray-repo].

 It is always possible installing it by using the usual Maven command: